angrykim/agusmakmun.github.io/_posts/2018-06-07-Network_graph_analysis_for_fraud_events_3.md

   `n - the total number of nodes in the network.`

  ![screenshot_1](/static/img/Density.jpg)

+* What is the purpose of Network density?

- Density measures are extremely useful in <U>determining potential fraud hotspots</U> in retail banking from a maze of account transactions and applied control measures.
+  * Density measures are extremely useful in <U>determining potential fraud hotspots</U> in retail banking from a maze of account transactions and applied control measures.

- <U>Credit card transaction monitoring and money-laundering</U> are potentially two areas where density metrics could trigger the necessity for deeper investigations.
+  * Credit card transaction monitoring and money-laundering are potentially two areas where density metrics could trigger the necessity for deeper investigations.

- Please refer to the previous post of **[Local Clustering Coefficient](https://github.com/angrykim/angrykim.github.io/blob/master/_posts/2018-05-29-Network_graph_analysis_for_fraud_events_1.md)** with the acutal example.
+* Please refer to the previous post of **[Local Clustering Coefficient](https://github.com/angrykim/angrykim.github.io/blob/master/_posts/2018-05-29-Network_graph_analysis_for_fraud_events_1.md)** with the acutal example.

 **Graph Randomizations**